ceramic-mug/ceramic-mug.github.io/about.md

 </center>
 <br>

 My name is Joshua Eastman.
 I grew up in Huntington, West Virginia.
-My life is rooted on the life, death, and resurrection of Jesus, and aims to glorify Him and serve others.
+My life is rooted on the life, death, and resurrection of Jesus and aims to glorify Him and serve others.
 My mission is **to improve the health and well-being of vulnerable communities around the world through excellent medical practice, the development of free, universal, and dependable healthcare systems, and meaningful, interdisciplinary research.**

 My passions include: